pambrose/prometheus-proxy/README.md

 **Note:** The `WORKDIR` of the proxy and agent images is `/app`, so make sure to use `/app` as the base directory in the target for `--mount` options.

+## Scraping HTTPS Endpoints

+Disable SSL verification for agent https endpoints with the `TRUST_ALL_X509_CERTIFICATES` environment var, the `--trust_all_x509` CLI option, or the `agent.http.enableTrustAllX509Certificates` property,

-## Scraping a Prometheus instance
+## Scraping a Prometheus Instance

 It's possible to scrape an existing prometheus server using the `/federate` endpoint.
 This enables using the existing service discovery features already built into Prometheus.

 An example config can be found in [federate.conf](https://github.com/pambrose/prometheus-proxy/blob/master/examples/federate.conf).